PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

 ## How do i install a bootanimtion?
-To install a bootanimation find a bootanimation you want to use, we suggest using bootsnimations that have is a set for example:
+To install a bootanimation find a bootanimation you want to use, we suggest using bootanimations that have is a set for example:

 - bootanimation-dark.zip
 - bootanimation.zip